-Between 2003 and 2005, MBV entered into three contracts with the Ministry of Public Security in Vietnam to provide Mercedes Benz vehicles.
+71. Between 2003 and 2005, MBV entered into three contracts with the Ministry of Public Security, a department and agency of the Vietnamese government, to provide Mercedes Benz vehicles.
 Pursuant to the first contract, MBV sold three S-Class 500L passenger cars for €968,490 to the Police Ministry.
 Under the second contract, MBV agreed to sell a Pullman limousine for €386,054 to the Police Ministry.
 Under the third contract, MBV agreed to sell 12 E-Class passenger cars for €504,000 to the Ministry of Public Security.
 Sales under the first contract, which was consummated, generated approximately €1.68 million in revenues and €261,000 in profits for DAIMLER.
 Senior management within MBV approved three separate payments to Vietnamese government officials in the Ministry of Public Security for the purpose of securing these contracts.
-In particular, in or about 2004, MBV made an improper payment of €72,000 and agreed to make additional payments of approximately €95,000 and €72,000 to Vietnamese government officials in the Ministry of Public Security through an intermediary called Teamwork Co., Ltd.

-D. TURKMENISTAN
+TURKMENISTAN

-Between 2000 and 2006, DAIMLER sold approximately 879 vehicles to customers in Turkmenistan, including to the Turkmenistan government, directly from DCOS, its overseas sales division headquartered in Stuttgart, Germany, through a Vienna-based vehicle distributor called IPC and its affiliate.
+72. Between 2000 and 2006, DAIMLER sold approximately 879 vehicles to customers in Turkmenistan, including to the Turkmenistan government, directly from DCOS, its overseas sales division headquartered in Stuttgart, Germany, through a Vienna-based vehicle distributor called IPC and its affiliate.

-1. Gifts to a High Level Turkmen Executive Government Official a.
-2000 Birthday Gift
+Gifts to a High-Level Turkmen Executive Government Official 2000 Birthday Gift

-In February 2000, DAIMLER and IPC delivered to a high-level executive official of Turkmenistan's government (the "Turkmen Government Official") an armored Mercedes Benz Sclass passenger car, valued at more than €300,000, for his birthday.
+73. In February 2000, DAIMLER and IPC delivered to a high-level executive official of Turkmenistan's government (the "Turkmen Government Official") an armored Mercedes Benz Sclass passenger car, valued at more than €300,000, for his birthday.
 Neither the Turkmen Government Official nor the Turkmen government paid for the vehicle.
 DCOS employees believed that if DAIMLER and IPC failed to provide this birthday gift, or failed to provide it on time, all of DAIMLER's sales to the Turkmenistan government in 2000 would be in jeopardy.
 At this time in February 2000, DAIMLER was in negotiations to sell the following vehicles to the Turkmenistan government: 3 Sprinter Luxury VIP buses; 2 armored Mercedes Benz S-class passenger cars; 34 armored Sprinter vehicles; 48 Actros trucks; and 80 Actros trucks with tankers.
 Although only a fraction of these vehicles were ultimately sold to the Turkmenistan government, employees within DCOS agreed to provide this birthday gift to the Turkmen Government Official with the expectation that they would receive large contracts for the purchase of vehicles by the Turkmenistan government in the coming year.

-b.
 Long Term Commercial Agreement

-In approximately July 2002, the then head of DCOS, with the assistance of IPC, began discussions with the Turkmen Government Official about a long term commercial agreement between DAIMLER and the Turkmenistan government.
+74. In approximately July 2002, the then head of DCOS, with the assistance of IPC, began discussions with the Turkmen Government Official about a long term commercial agreement between DAIMLER and the Turkmenistan government.
 In January 2003, DAIMLER's distributor IPC purchased a golden box, had translated from the Turkmen language into German the Turkmen Government Official's personal manifesto, and then had 10,000 copies printed, at a total cost of approximately \$250,000.
-On February 6, 2003, DAIMLER and DCOS presented the Turkmen Government Official with the translated copy of his manifesto in the golden box.
-The 10,000 additional copies were given to the Turkmen government.
 The gifts were in exchange for and in acknowledgment of the Turkmen Government Official's long term commitment to purchase DAIMLER vehicles for his government.
-The translation and copying payment of \$250,000 was improperly recorded in DAIMLER's books and records as "expenses to develop Commonwealth of Independent States' successor market - Turkmenistan."
+The translation and copying payment was improperly recorded in DAIMLER's books and records as "expenses to develop Commonwealth of Independent States' successor market - Turkmenistan."

-2. "N.A."
+"N.A."
 Payments

-On several occasions, DAIMLER employees from DCOS made and authorized "N.A." payments to various officials of the Turkmenistan government in order to assist in securing the purchase of DAIMLER vehicles by Turkmen government customers.
-Transactions involving improper N.A. payments include the following:
+75. On several occasions, DAIMLER employees from DCOS made and authorized "N.A." payments to various officials of the Turkmenistan government in order to assist in securing the purchase of DAIMLER vehicles by Turkmen government customers.